For Reviewers & Editors

 - Research results should be stated as they are.
 Other arguments or theories belonging to the other parties should not be treated as your own. -

-7) Validity
+7) Reproducibility

 - If needed, anyone should be able to reproduce what was done in the trials and the papers.
 Evidence to support arguments, sources of information, research procedures and methods, approaches to research, evaluation standards, etc. should be clearly stated. -